au5ton/logger/README.md

 ## This is just another logger!

 Yes, this is a logger that fits *my* personal style.
 I think it's pretty.
 You don't have to use it, but I will.
-I also like to call logger `client` in the context of client code because the npm name of logger is 'au5ton-logger'.

 ## Features